 Why is this recipe primarily listed in grams?
 I develop my recipes in grams because weighing your ingredients is the best, most accurate way to bake.
 Baking is a science and precision is key to success!
 Measuring cups are not standardized, and what’s more, the way each baker uses them varies drastically, which ultimately gives you inconsistent (and sometimes negative) results.
 For instance, did you know that scooping flour out of a cannister can give you 50% more flour than what’s called for in the recipe?
 By weighing your ingredients rather than using measuring cups, you can confidently know that you are using the correct amount of each ingredient, giving you greater success & delicious results.
 I highly recommend using a kitchen scale, like this one when you bake.
 Plus, it makes clean up a lot easier!

 What is the best pan for this recipe?
-These bars are baked in an 8×8” metal baking pan.
+These bars are baked in an 8×8” metal baking tin.
 Metal is a better conductor of heat than glass, making it the best option for baking.
 If you bake these in a glass dish, you may need to add a few minutes to your bake time.

 Can I use a different flavor jam?
 Go on with your bad self & try out another jam.
 Blackberry, apricot, mixed berry, fig…all delicious variations!